-The Services panel can also be used to access iCloud Drive and third-party cloud storage (including FTP, SFTP, or WebDAV servers) through a system-provided interface.
-Visit forScore.co/kb/cloud-services/ to learn more.
+The Services panel can also be used to access iCloud Drive and third-party cloud storage (including Google Drive, Microsoft OneDrive, Amazon Drive, as well as FTP, SFTP, or WebDAV servers) through a system-provided interface.
+Visit "The Files App" section later in this guide for more information.